aryan9600/cowin-notifier/README.md

 ![release](https://img.shields.io/github/v/release/aryan9600/cowin-notifier)
 ![rust-version](https://img.shields.io/badge/rust-v1.5.2-red)

 A cross-platform tool written in rust, which instantly notifies users about COVID-19 vaccine availability at their regions.
+Currently, this tool is only compatible in India.

 ## Usage